GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 The Gluu Server does **not** support package updates/upgrades via package manager (i.e. using commands like `# yum update` or `# apt-get update`).

-To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), it is recommended to disable the Gluu repositories added previously after initial installation:
+To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), disable the previously added Gluu repositories after initial installation.

 For CentOS/RHEL: